mapproxy/mapproxy/doc/services.rst

    srs: ['EPSG:4326', 'CRS:84', 'EPSG:900913']

 See :ref:`axis order<axis_order>` for further configuration that might be needed for WMS 1.3.0.

+``wms``
+"""""""

+This configures the MapProxy WMS server.
+Here you can configure the image formats and SRS your MapProxy should offer in the WMS capabilities.

+``image_formats``
+  A list of image mime types.

+``srs``
+  A list of supported SRS.
+MapProxy will only accept request for these SRS.

 Tiled Map Services (TMS)
 ------------------------